Águeda Marqués: Track

 Marqués was selected for the 1500m at the 2022 European Athletics Championships.
 This came after she was runner-up to Marta Perez for the Spanish national 1500 metres title in June 2022.

 Marqués was runner-up to Esther Guerrero in the Spanish indoors national championships 1500m in February 2023.
 She qualified for the final of the 2023 European Athletics Indoor Championships in the 1500 metres.
 In the final she ran a personal best time of 4.08.72, to finish seventh.

+In June 2023, she finished third in the 5000m at the 2023 European Athletics Team Championships in Silesia, Poland.
+She was selected for the 1500m at the 2023 World Athletics Championships in Budapest.

+She was selected for the 2024 World Athletics Indoor Championships in Glasgow where she competed in the women's 3000 metres race.

+She finished second at the Spanish Championships 1500 metres in June 2024.
+She competed in the 1500 metres at the 2024 Summer Olympics in Paris in August 2024, running a personal best on her way to the final and a 4:00.31 new personal best in the final.

+She had a sixth-place finish in the 1500 metres at the Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
+The following week, she ran a personal best 8:34.27 for the 3000 metres in Stockholm at the 2025 BAUHAUS-galan, both events part of the 2025 Diamond League.
+In September 2025, she competed over 1500 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the semi-finals.

 Cross-country

 Marqués also competes in cross country running, and with her club won the title of Spanish cross-country champions, in November 2022.
-She selected to represent Spain in the 2022 European Cross Country Championships in Turin on December 11, 2022.
+She selected to represent Spain in the 2022 European Cross Country Championships in Turin on 11 December 2022.
 She finished seventeenth in the individual event as the Spanish women finished fourth overall.